LilPoly/ai-sentiment-analysis/README.md

 It's wrong to say that people don't like AI based on just two videos.
 But if we talk about the almost 2k comments I got from the video, the majority are neutral towards artificial intelligence.
 A fair number of people don't like AI for various reasons: price, job replacement, excessive hype.
 But there are also people who definitely like AI.

 **Thanks for reading!**

+# Note
+You can find datasets with comments received at [Datasets Folder](./datasets%20with%20comments/)